Avery2/EmailScraper/README.md

 Edit parameters at top of `main.js` then run in terminal: `python main.js` (or `python3 main.js`).

 Make sure you use python version 3.6 or above.
+Python 3.9 works best.
 ## Link Dump

 <!-- []() -->